SigitaZaromskiene/sigitaZaromskiene/README.md

 👀 I’m passionate about web development and the endless possibilities it offers.

-🌱 Currently, I'm on a journey to master Redux and Jest testing.
+🌱 Currently, I'm on a journey to master Redux Toolkit and Typescript.
 My goal is to transition into a career as a Front-End developer.

+🧰 You can check my last project here: [API integration project]([https://www.linkedin.com/in/sigita-zaromskiene/](https://sigitazaromskiene.github.io/Fun-API-Integration-Project/))

 📫 Let's connect!
 You can reach me at:
 - Email: sigitazaromskiene@yahoo.com